daveythacher/LED_Matrix_RP2040/LED_Matrix/README.md

 # Internal Documentation
-Place to talk about internal code stuff
+Place to talk about internal code stuff.
+(Note there are other information dumping grounds [here](https://github.com/daveythacher/LED_Matrix_RP2040/blob/main/LED_Matrix/doc/Applications.md) and [here](https://github.com/daveythacher/LED_Matrix_RP2040/blob/main/LED_Matrix/doc/Memory.md)

 Critical sections of code are RAM functions, as I do not trust XIP cache for this.
 Be mindful of interrupts.
 Currently multiplexing generates a lot of interrupts, which can cause issues.
 Be mindful of interrupt allocation, which can also cause issues.
 (Follow conventions outline here.)